Here are some things to consider when choosing a pet to ensure a good fit with your family.

 A pet will cost you a lot of time and money, and it will be with your family for its entire life.

+To make pet ownership a positive experience, do some research before you bring a pet home.
 Consider having the kids do the research if they're old enough, and present it to you for consideration.

 One of the best methods for choosing a pet is picking one whose maintenance requirements best fits your temperament and lifestyle.
 Here's a quick list of common household pets listed from lowest to highest maintenance.

 Predictably, younger children are better suited for lower maintenance pets, while adults and older teens are usually better equipped to deal with the medium- and high-maintenance variety.